The Swiss State Secretariat for Economic Affairs SECO sheds light on the QR-bill and its repercussions on the SMEs.

 - As well as being contained in the Swiss QR Code, all the information needed for payment is also printed on the payment part and so can be read without using a technical device.

 - The QR-bill can also potentially be used for alternative procedures such as TWINT and e-billing, should billers offer this.

 There will be a transition period, which will be kept as short as possible, during which the current payment slips can be used alongside QR-bills.
 Billers will therefore be able to make the switch at a time that is preferable to them.
-As billers will be able to send the first QR-bills from January 2019, from that date all market participants will be required to have the technical capacity to use QR-bills for payment and processing.
+As billers will be able to send the first QR-bills in 2019, from that date all market participants will be required to have the technical capacity to use QR-bills for payment and processing.